University Scholars Program

 Political communication, ethics, and law, which explores issues of how public opinion and communication practice are shaped through traditional and interactive media, laws, policies, and ethical codes.

 - Find a research mentor who will support your application.
 This can be any UF faculty member who will commit to sponsoring you on the proposed project, and may be a faculty member in a different college than your own major.
-For example, if you aspire to a certain professional school, you may desire to find a mentor from that school.

 - Select a project.
 This can either be a project you have developed, or you may join an on-going research project and team.
-To learn more about how to locate a research project, visit here.

 - Type a summary of your proposed research project, maximum one page.